shotto42/invaders/README.md

 # Emulation of the Arcade Game Space Invaders

-The Invaders Emulator runs the arcade machine ROMs on simulated Space Invaders hardware.
+The Invaders Emulator runs the arcade machine ROMs on simulated arcade hardware.

 ## Motivation and why just another SI emulator?